 Once you have decided to migrate to a cloud-based data platform, RCG’s data platform reference architecture depicted below provides the framework for determining your requirements, enabling proper data processing and management capabilities, and selecting the correct technologies to match your needs.

 Let’s look at some of the tools available for ingesting data into the cloud data platform or other raw cloud storage.

 RCG|enable™ Data is our Data Ingestion Framework which is a fully integrated, highly scalable, distributed and secure solution for managing, preparing and delivering data from a vast array of sources including: social media, mobile devices, smart devices and enterprise systems.

-The framework is vendor agnostic and supports data sources (structured, semi-structured and unstructured) and targets in traditional enterprise systems, external systems and multiple Hadoop distributions including Hortonworks, MapR and Cloudera.
+The framework is vendor-agnostic and supports data sources (structured, semi-structured and unstructured) and targets in traditional enterprise systems, external systems, and the 3 cloud service providers.
 The framework is also a Cloudera-validated solution.

 The following are currently some of the other most popular tools for the job:

-- What kind of data will you be dealing with (internal/external, structured/unstructured, operational, etc.)?
+- What kind of data will you be dealing with (internal/external, structured/unstructured, operational, PII/NPI, etc.)?

-- Who is going to be the key stakeholder of the data?
+- Who are the key consumers of the data, including external consumers?

 - What is your existing data management architecture?